usmcamp0811/dotfiles/packages/scripts/vault-scripts/README.md

 Before deploying a NixOS system configuration, run:

-1. `system-vault-check <system-name>` to validate that all required Vault paths and fields exist.
+1. `system-check <system-name>` to validate that all required Vault paths and fields exist.
 2. Proceed with the deployment if the check passes.

 ---